loryfelnunez/cc-insights/README.md

 5. For code review, comments may have some DEVLOG entries.
 You can refer to devlog.md in the topmost directory to reference the DEVLOG entry number.

 ## Description

 This is an OOP approach to generate solutions for Feature 1 and Feature 2.
 There is a base class called Job that instantiates  a Tweet.
 We then pass it to the Manager class that puts it in a queue and make it ready for further processing.
 The Job base class is enough for Feature 1.

 For Feature 2, we extend the Manager and Job classes by creating ManagerGraph and JobGraph that contains the functions and classes for representing the hashtags as a graph.
-Here, we have a GraphController class that serves as the main class for our STINGER inspired data structures.
+Here, there is  a GraphController class that serves as the main class for our STINGER inspired data structures.
 See Feature 2 below.

 ### Feature 1